 Overall, HTML5 video streaming enables the manipulation of multimedia content using <audio> and <video> HTML tags.
 Using the <video> tag creates a native HTML5 video player, and allows additional options for customizing and displaying video content.

-In this article, we’ll first explain HTML5 video streaming and its key applications.
-We’ll also briefly review HTML5 video players.
-Next, we’ll cover three ways to embed your video content on a website.
-Specifically, these include (1) direct embedding via an HTML5 video tag, (2) developing your own player, and (3) using an existing player.
+In this article, we’ll cover HTML5 video streaming and its key applications.
+Then, we’ll briefly review HTML5 video players and cover three ways to embed your video content on a website.
+These methods include direct embedding via an HTML5 video tag, developing your own player, and using an existing player.